Lissy93/dashy/README.md

 ## Language Switching 🌎
 > For full internationalization documentation, see: [**Multi-Language Support**](./docs/multi-language-support.md)

 Dashy has the ability to support multiple languages and locales.
 When available, you're language should be automatically detected and applied on load, based on your browser or systems settings.
-But you can also select a language through the UI, under Config --> Switch Language.
+But you can also select a language through the UI, under Config --> Switch Language, or set `appConfig.language` to your language (specified as a 2-digit [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)).

-Alternatively, set you're language in the config file, under `appConfig.language`.
-The language must be specified as either a 2-digit [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) (such as `en`), or where available, the 2-digit code followed by a region or dialect (e.g. `en-GB`).

 #### Supported Languages
 - 🇬🇧 **English**: `en`
 - 🇩🇪 **German**: `de`

 #### Add your Language
-I would love for Dashy to be available and comfortable to use for all, including non-native English speakers.
-If you speak another language, and have a few minutes to sapir, you're help with translating it would be very much appreciated.
+It would be awesome for open source projects to be available to everyone, without language being a barrier to entry for non-native English speakers.
+If you have a few minutes to sapir, you're help with translating it would be very much appreciated.
-There's not too much text to translate, and it's all located in [a single JSON file](https://github.com/Lissy93/dashy/tree/master/src/assets/locales), and you don't have to translate it all, as any missing items will just fallback to English.
-For more info, see the [Development Guides Docs](https://github.com/Lissy93/dashy/blob/master/docs/development-guides.md#adding-translations), and feel free to reach out if you need any support.
+There's not too much text to cover, and it's all located in [a single JSON file](https://github.com/Lissy93/dashy/tree/master/src/assets/locales), and you don't have to translate it all, as any missing items will just fallback to English.
+For more info, see the [Adding a New Language Docs](./docs/multi-language-support.md#adding-a-new-language), and feel free to reach out if you need any support.

 **[⬆️ Back to Top](#dashy)**